What is aged inventory? How do you calculate aging stock? And, most importantly, how do you get rid of it?

 Routine inventory audits ensure your stock records match what's actually sitting in your warehouse.
 Not only does this improve inventory accuracy, but it can provide visibility into what items aren't moving (leading to better inventory control).

 This way, you know what SKUs perform well and which ones are not.
-From there, you can decide how to reduce (or eliminate) the low-demand inventory – like by hosting a marketing event to increase demand.
+From there, you can decide how to reduce (or eliminate) the low-demand inventory – like by hosting a marketing event to increase demand for your product.

 3. Investigate reasons behind low sales volumes